How To Use

 Create Test Run

-Creating a test run in LoadFAST allows you to simulate user activity and measure the performance of your reports by specifying the load count.
-This helps in identifying bottlenecks and optimizing report load times.
+Overview: Creating a test run in LoadFAST allows you to simulate user activity and measure the performance of your reports by specifying the load count.

 Steps: